zolotarovgl/GeneExt/README.md

 - [x] speedup gtf fixing function
 - [x] add gene number reporting in gene adding function
 - [x] add mRNA-> transcript conversion as a part of file fixing
-- [ ] to output `crgtf` files for bed inputs
+- [ ] to output `crgtf` files for bed inputs  - gene, transcript, exon
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
-- [ ] add a possibility to rerun an analysis  from a temporary directory - need to package the whole pipeline differently!
 - [ ] separate the main page and the manual
 - [ ] separate program for mapping estimation
 - [ ] parallelize the coverage computation step
 - [ ] __add orphan peak mapping rate estimation separately (otherwise, doesn't make much sense)__
 - [ ] add adding missing transcript features
+- [ ] add a possibility to rerun an analysis  from a temporary directory - need to package the whole pipeline differently!

 Reporting: